JOIN EARLY LEARNING FOR ALL

 • Meet ratio and group size requirements as follows:

-• FCC: California Community Care Licensing Guidelines
+• FCCs (as per California Community Care Licensing Guidelines)

 • Infant (0-15 months) 1:4, class size 8, CCTR class size 9